tkhall-notghost/tapssp-project/README.md

   - [x] IP address (inet) (if applicable)
   - [x] MAC address (link) (if applicable)
   - [x] Network interface statistics
-- [ ] (stretch-goal) list system services (systemd units by default)
-  - Active
-	- Running (resource utilization summary)
-	- Exited (and why it exited)
-  - Inactive
-  - Enabled/Disabled state
-  - Root or User service? (if supported by init system)
-- [ ] (stretch goal) TUI with Ncurses or something similar if time permits
+- [ ] (stretch goal) usage text and limited arguments/flags for options

 Basically, this would serve as an okay if very basic and broad Linux server monitor.